Citrus-Software/tangerine-docs/docs/developer/api.md

     tagger.create_tag(["name_of_tag"], show_in_gui=True)
 ```

-# Export
+## Export

-## Alembic format
+### Alembic Format

-Bake tag are available to define if a node has to be baked in the alembic file or not.
+Bake tags are available to specify whether a node should be baked into the Alembic file.
-You can use it to optimise your alembic data, ensuring you have only the necessary for post production chain.
+You can use them to optimize your Alembic data, ensuring that only the necessary elements are included for the post-production workflow.
-See use cases ofr examples.
+See the use cases section for examples.

-### export to alembic
+#### Export to alembic

 <Tabs>
   <TabItem value="Python Code" label="Python Code" default>